DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - timing attack is an example
 - 3.7.8 Side-channel
     - **Fault-Injection**: the attacker attempts to compromise the integrity of a cryptographic device by causing some type of external fault
-        - for example, using high-voltage electricity, high or low temperature, or other factors to cause a malfunction that undermines the security of the device
+        - for example, using high-voltage electricity, high or low temperature, or other factors to cause a malfunction that undermines the security of the device.
+        - Fault injection attacks require physical access to the facility.
 - 3.7.9 Timing
     - **Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security.
         - By analyzing these timing variations, an attacker can infer details about the cryptographic keys or the data being processed.